CDC COVID tracker: Updated map shows community level in your county

 - Orange (High): Residents of counties of this level should follow all the yellow recommendations as well as wear a mask when in public indoor spaces.

 The interactive map lets you click on any state to see all its counties.
-You can then click on any county to see its Covid-19 community level.
+You can then click on any county to see its COVID-19 community level.
 Additionally, the page has a dropdown menu that lets you select your state and county to quickly see your community level as well as a list of precautions you should take.